 Students who are applying for or who are receiving VA or military service benefits, must matriculate before the completion of 24 credits at Rider.
 Students who have transferred from another college and received 30 or more transfer credits should matriculate before they complete, or during the semester that they complete 15 credits at Rider, in order to be eligible for certification for VA benefits.
 See the Undergraduate Procedures and Policies in the academic catalog for specific benefits.

-Each July students receiving VA benefits must notify a Certifying Official of their enrollment plans for the coming academic year by completing Rider's Permission to Certify form (PDF).
+When you enter the university or before each Fall semester students receiving VA benefits must notify a School Certifying Official of their enrollment plans for the coming academic year by completing Rider's Permission to Certify form (PDF).

 JST is an academically accepted document approved by the American Council on Education (ACE) to validate a service member's military occupational experience and training along with the corresponding ACE college credit recommendations.
 Army, Coast Guard, Marine Corps, and Navy: Active Duty, Reserve and Veterans are eligible for JST transcripts.
 If you are prior Army, Coast Guard, Marine Corps, or Navy, register for a JST account.